$0 District of Columbia Foster Care Quick-Start Checklist

 Common delay causes Not documented anywhere publicly Background check processing times, inspection failures, incomplete packet patterns

-Kinship pathway Buried in CFSA policy, not indexed for families Dedicated kinship licensing section with accelerated timeline
+Kinship pathway Buried in CFSA policy, not indexed for families Dedicated section on temporary and full kinship licensing

 Format Scattered across websites, PDFs, and forums Single downloadable PDF, printable, offline-accessible